jodevsa/node-bitview/README.md

-Node Bit View
+Node BitView
 ===============================

-Ever wanted to manipulate bits instead of buffers ?
+NodeJS Buffer interface provides ways to manipulate bytes, but what if we needed to manipulate bits?

-this is what the library is about.
+This library was created to address the gap of a built-in bit interface.

 Installation